Yoav666s/dnd-wiki/collections/_classes/nornfeld/rogue/buccaneer.md

 Starting at 3rd level, you can use your bonus action to attempt to [[shove]] a creature.
 Instead of making a Strength ([[Athletics]]) check, you can make a Dexterity ([[Acrobatics]]) check.

 > **2024 Ruleset** \
-> *The DC for the saving throw equals 8 plus you Dexterity modifier and your proficiency bonus.*
+> *The DC for the saving throw equals 8 plus your Dexterity modifier and your proficiency bonus.*

 # Ready for a Row
 When you choose this archetype at 3rd level, you can add your [[proficiency bonus]] to your [[initiative]] rolls.